remontel/printing-guide/klipper.md

 ## Process Notes

+### 4/18/23

+Doing a little research, I've decided to install an external mosfet to handle the bed heater.
+[I grabbed this one off of Amazon](https://www.amazon.com/HiLetgo-Power-Module-Expansion-Printer/dp/B07CGN7NCG?crid=249ICESN2PVOT&keywords=24v+external+mosfet+3d+printer&qid=1681880631&sprefix=24v+external+mosfet+3d+printer%2Caps%2C144&sr=8-4).
+So, this will get rid of the Creality board.
+Now, I will need to use the CAN board in order to use the Z-tilt feature.
+But, as of rn, I'm going to just use the SKR Pico dual ports.
+That way I have a checkpoint to do some troubleshooting.

 ### 4/11/23

 Okay, so one of the big changes I'm making, right now, is dual z in order to use Klipper's Z-Tilt feature [1].
 Now for the board, I bought the SKR Pico.
 Which sucks because it doesnt have dual-z steppers.
 Just dual-z ports.
 As of right now, I have a SKR Pico, Creality v4.2.7, and a BTT EBB42 CAN.
 Obviously there are a myriad of ways to get this setup.
 As of right now, my biggest pain point is the head ache to figure it out.
 Here are my options